When to Dilute your Swimming Pool

 This article aims to shed light on what really goes in a pool that is winterized.
 When the temperature drops, chemistry changes.
 Pools must be treated differently in the winter than they are in the summer, You can read our primary article about Proactive Pool Winterization here.

-Alkalinity is one of the primary things measured in water chemistry.
-But what is it?
-Total Alkalinity (TA) often gets confused with pH and words like alkali, alkaline, etc. I think this topic is one of the least understood in pool management.
-Many pool service pros know how to test for TA, but may not even know what it actually is, what it does, and why it's important.
+Total Alkalinity (TA) often gets confused with pH and words like alkali and alkaline.
+This topic is widely misunderstood in the pool industry.
+Most of us know how to test for TA, but may not know what it actually is, what it does, and why it's important.

 How should we add calcium chloride to a swimming pool?
 How can we make sure we're handling it safely, and properly, to avoid unintended consequences?
 Adding calcium is not as simple as it sounds...you don't just throw it in the pool.
 Calcium chloride doesn't dissolve the same way as dry acid, sodium bicarb or a non-chlorine shock; calcium chloride gives off a lot of heat.
 Like any other dry chemical, however, calcium chloride should be pre-dissolved in a bucket prior to adding to the pool.
 Let's explain.